GJRTSN/js-a2-signlangtranslator/README.md

 <br>

 ## Introduction

 This is a Single Page Application made with React that utilizes React Forms to handle user input for login and text-to-sign language translation.

-## Figma
-TBA
+The app includes a login feature that allows users to log in and save their translations to an external API.

 ## Content

-TBA
+The project includes the files for the project as well as an image of the React Component Tree being used.

+## Installation

+To install and configure the project on your own, follow these steps:

+- Clone the github repository: https://github.com/GJRTSN/js-a2-signlangtranslator/tree/master/src
+- Install dependencies with "npm install"
+- Deploy the API found here: https://gitlab.com/noroff-accelerate/javascript/projects/noroff-api/

 ## Demo

 The project is available for testing here: <a href="https://js-a2-signlangtranslator.vercel.app/">Live demo</a>